Elstree Aerodrome

-London Elstree Aerodrome is a general aviation aerodrome located in Elstree, situated 2.6 nmi east of Watford, Hertfordshire, England.
+London Elstree Aerodrome is a general aviation aerodrome located in Elstree, situated approximately 3 mi east of Watford, Hertfordshire, England.
 It also serves as an important reliever airport for Luton Airport.

 Elstree Aerodrome has Civil Aviation Authority Ordinary Licence P486, which allows flights for the purpose of the public transport of passengers and for the purpose of instruction in flying.
 It is licensed for night flying.
 The licensee is Montclare Shipping Company Ltd.

 The aerodrome has one asphalt runway (08/26) aligned roughly east–west.
 The runway is 651 m in length making it suitable for most light aircraft up to the size of a King Air or Pilatus PC-12.
 The runway has a steep 9% gradient.

 History

 During the Second World War, Westland Lysander aircraft were tested at Elstree.
 Elstree also hosted a Link Trainer flight simulator.
 124 Gliding School was formed at Elstree in August 1943.

 The airfield is owned and operated by the Gibbs family, who have long been associated with the Elstree area.